mach-composer/mach-composer-cli/docs/src/syntax.md

 - **`identifier`** - (Required)<br>
   Unique identifier for this site.<br>
   Will be used for the Terraform state and naming all cloud resources.
-- `base_url` - Used for setting up the API Gateway, routing and SSL certificates
+- `endpoints` - Endpoint definitions to be used in the API Gateway or Frontdoor routing
 - `commercetools` - [commercetools configuration](#commercetools) block
 - `sentry` - [Sentry configuration](#sentry_1) block
 - `contentful` - [Contentful configuration](#contentful_1) block